WorldBrain/Notifications/README.md

 # notifications
 The Notifications Center is the page for Worldbrain administrators to create and send new notifications to their users.
 Examples of notifications include system udpates, security notices and general notices to Worldbrain users.
+This is a MERN stack application (MongoDB/Express/React/Node.js).

+## Getting Started
+To get started with the Notifications webapp, please clone and follow the instructions for installation and command lines to start up the webapp below:

 ## Installing
 You should have Node and NPM installed